Snackya/KH2PC-rando-setup-guide/README.md

 2. Copy the KINGDOM HEARTS II FINAL MIX.ini from the "preset_configs" folder into the "External" folder, next to LuaBackend.exe.
 3. Rename KINGDOM HEARTS II FINAL MIX.ini to "config.ini".
 (If you cannot see the .ini file extension, just rename it to "config")
-4. (Optional) If you want to change the refresh rate of the Backend, open "config.ini" and add “REFRESH = 240" on a new line at the bottom of the file.
-Viable values are 60, 120, 240.
+4. (Recommended) Change the refresh rate of the Backend by opening "config.ini" and addiing “REFRESH = 240" on a new line at the bottom of the file.
+(Viable values are 60, 120, 240.)

 #### Setting up scripts
 Just copy all your .lua files into LuaBackend/External/scripts